UWSEDS/uwseds.github.io/software.md

 Conda is a system for installing and otherwise managing python packages.
 We recommend students use miniconda.
 See http://conda.pydata.org/miniconda.html
 for instructions for downloading and installing miniconda.
+(You should use the instructions for your OS and Python 3.5.)
+Below
-Below are detailed instructions after you have installed miniconda:
+are detailed instructions after you have installed miniconda:

 1. Update conda's listing of packages for your system: